 During the workshop we went through an exercise called “controlled dissent..”
 This is an exercise that takes the trainees out of their comfort zone and forces them to confront strong disagreement and criticism.
 I suggested to the moderator of the course that a rather junior person be put in the role of the dissenter.
 I felt that there were too many conventions that had been established, and that a more experience dissenter would unconsciously adhere to them.

-At my suggestion, Sara who is a very bright, unconventional, and quite an opinionated thinker was put in the role of the dissenter.
-As expected, she had some opinions about all sort of things that were not in line with the mainstream opinion that others held.
+At my suggestion, Sara, who is a very bright, unconventional, and opinionated thinker was put in the role of the dissenter.
+As expected, she had some opinions about all sort of things that were not in line with the mainstream opinion.
 The interesting part was that her dissent was not along the usual lines of disagreement; rather she had opinions that were not in agreement with some deep values and beliefs help by the more senior members.
 Some of those turned out to be quite sensitive. .
 For example, she felt that real world experience with a particular system gives one more authority than formal training or seniority does, and as such her voice should carry more weight.
 She also strongly felt that the more senior one is, the more likely they are to be wrong as they have “invested” more in their position.
 She said that we should listen to the person that has less to lose, as the person that has more to lose will have a harder time being objective.
-Not only did she have different opinions, she was being rather vocal and dogmatic about it.
+Not only did she have different opinions, she was being rather vocal and adamant about it.
 It became very obvious that in her “role” as dissenter, she was actually being her true self.

 I do not think that Sara was being close-minded.
 I think that she had strong opinions about things and was passionate about those things.
 She did not agree with certain dogmas, and refused to yield to seniority.
-We desperately need people like that, and we need their voice to be heard.
+We desperately need people like that, and we need their voices to be heard.
 The worst thing we can do is to force those people into our form of thinking.
 We will lose some very important perspectives.

 3.5 Can diversity make us more agile?